drmikehenry/cygmin/README.rst

   "Select Packages" screen; it should now say "All - Install".
 Choose "Next".
   (This will install everything in the cygmin archive, not all of Cygwin.)

+- If you see a "Resolving Dependencies" dialog that mentions packages selected to meet dependencies, install them as well.
+They should be present in the Cygmin archive, and though they've already been marked for installation, for some reason the installer wants extra confirmation.

 - When Cygwin Setup completes, the miniature distribution of Cygwin has been installed.